luqaska/Lagrange/README.md

 ├── menu                       # Menu pages
 ├── _config.yml                # Site build settings
-├── Gemfile                    # Ruby Gemfile for managing Jekyll plugins ├── index.md                   # Home page
+├── Gemfile                    # Ruby Gemfile for managing Jekyll plugins ├── index.html                 # Home page
-├── LICENSE.md                 # License for this theme
-├── README.md                  # Includes all of the documentation for this theme └── rss-feed.xml               # Generates RSS 2.0 file which Jekyll points to
+├── LICENSE                    # License for this theme ├── README.md                  # Includes all of the documentation for this theme └── rss-feed.xml               # Generates RSS 2.0 file which Jekyll points to
 ```